D.A.R.E / SRO Programs

 The D.A.R.E. program has been part of our department since 1991.
 The Troy Police Department D.A.R.E.
 Program is a non-profit organization.
 In addition to teaching the D.A.R.E. curriculum, the SROs provide input into school security issues, investigate criminal complaints involving the student body, and are involved in many school activities including Interact Club and Career Days.

 Although the D.A.R.E. / SRO program is successful, it will not have a lasting influence unless the lessons taught are applied outside the school; this is where parental involvement is critical.
-Any parents wishing to speak with SROs Tilley, Waite, or Long are asked to call the Troy Police Department at 937-339-7525 and enter the officer's extension when prompted.
+Any parents wishing to speak with SROs Tilley, Hook, or Long are asked to call the Troy Police Department at 937-339-7525 and enter the officer's extension when prompted.